yiisoft/yii2/docs/guide/tutorial-shared-hosting.md

 Deploying an advanced application
 ---------------------------------

 Deploying an advanced application to shared hosting is a bit trickier than a basic application because it has two webroots, which shared hosting webservers don't support.
-We will need to adjust the file structure.
+We will need to adjust the directory structure.

 ### Move entry scripts into single webroot